sassoftware/covid-19-sas/CCF/README.md

 # Output Files Notes
 **OUTPUT:**
-- The model output saves to in `STORE.MODEL_FINAL` which has descriptive labels for each column.
+- `STORE.MODEL_FINAL`: The model output saves to in `STORE.MODEL_FINAL` which has descriptive labels for each column.
-- The scenario parameters (input and calculated) are stored in `STORE.SCENARIOS` which has labels for each column and links to `STORE.MODEL_FINAL` on the column `ScenarioIndex`.
+- `STORE.SCENARIOS`: The scenario parameters (input and calculated) are stored in `STORE.SCENARIOS` which has labels for each column and links to `STORE.MODEL_FINAL` on the column `ScenarioIndex`.
-- The inputs to the `%EasyRun` macro are stored in `STORE.INPUTS` for easy review and inclusion in reporting by linking to `STORE.MODEL_FINAL` on the column `ScenarioIndex`.
+- `STORE.INPUTS`: The inputs to the `%EasyRun` macro are stored in `STORE.INPUTS` for easy review and inclusion in reporting by linking to `STORE.MODEL_FINAL` on the column `ScenarioIndex`.
+- `STORE.FIT_INPUT`: The ModelType="TMODEL - SEIR - FIT" stores input data in `STORE.FIT_INPUT`.
+Links to other files on the columns `ModelType` and `ScenarioIndex`.
+- `STORE.FIT_PRED`: The ModelType="TMODEL - SEIR - FIT" stores prediction from the fit in `STORE.FIT_PRED` Links to other files on the columns `ModelType` and `ScenarioIndex`.
+- `STORE.FIT_PARMS`: The ModelType="TMODEL - SEIR - FIT" stores parameter estimates from the fit in `STORE.FIT_PARMS` Links to other files on the columns `ModelType` and `ScenarioIndex`.

 **IMPORTANT NOTE:**
 - `STORE.MODEL_FINAL` stores each scenario and each model type with 1 row per day.
 Make sure you are viewing the results for a single scenario and single model type by filtering on the variables `ScenarioNameUnique` and `ModelType`